Maryland bill allows motorists to keep driving past Real ID deadline

 “We need to do something about it, so that some people don’t fall between the cracks,” she said.

-In addition to several mailings to affected customers, the MVA has extended hours, opened new annex locations in Columbia and Parkville to help serve customers, and offers more than 28,000 appointments a day, guaranteeing customers will be seen within 15 minutes of their appointment time.
+In addition to several mailings to affected customers, the MVA has extended hours, opened new annex locations in Columbia and Parkville to help serve customers, and offers more than 28,000 appointments per week, guaranteeing customers will be seen within 15 minutes of their appointment time.

 Brian Zimmer, president at Keeping IDentities Safe, a Washington, D.C.-based nonprofit agency that aims to educate the public about the importance of secure identification, said Maryland’s MVA had a “phenomenal” roll-out of the Real ID program, calling the department one of the top five in the country.